Cognostra/deal-finder/README.md

 ## Publishing and listing

+`openclaw-deal-hunter@1.0.0` is published on npm.
 For a community-listed OpenClaw plugin, the expected public shape is:

 - npm-published package
 - public GitHub repository